YK-Unit/AppRTCDemo/README.md

 ---
 Signaling protocols and mechanisms are not defined by WebRTC standards, so you need to build it by yourself.

-The demo use XMPP to build the signaling service.It implements this with [XMPPFramework](https://github.com/robbiehanson/XMPPFramework).
+The demo uses XMPP to build the signaling service.It implements that with [XMPPFramework](https://github.com/robbiehanson/XMPPFramework).

+PS: The [official iOS example](https://code.google.com/p/webrtc/source/browse/#svn%2Ftrunk%2Ftalk%2Fexamples%2Fios%2FAppRTCDemo%253Fstate%253Dclosed) uses the Google App Engine [Channel API](https://developers.google.com/appengine/docs/python/channel/?csw=1) to build the service.

 ####The Demo's Show#
 ---